 - The Sagra di Sant’Efisio, Cagliari and Nora, Sardegna: the festival takes place in Sardinia, its main highlight being a four-day-long procession starting in Cagliari and ending in Nora, in the beautiful Romanesque church of Saint Efisio.
 The statue of the saint is carried along the way, followed by horsemen and various decorated oxcarts.
 Feasting and celebrations take place throughout the time of the sagra.

 - Calendimaggio: the festival is celebrated in Assisi.
-It is quite special since it brings to life the renaissance and medieval lifestyle.
-The two ancient factions of Sotto and Sopra engage in an interesting challenge held in the form of concerts, dances, theater shows and processions.
-The entire town is decorated with candles, torches, flags and flowers.
+It is quite special since it brings to life the Renaissance and medieval lifestyle.
+The two ancient factions of Sotto and Sopra engage in an interesting challenge held in the form of concerts, dances, theater shows, and processions.
+The entire town is decorated with candles, torches, flags, and flowers.
 The festival takes place around the 8th of May.

 - La Festa del Risotto a Sessame, Piedmont: those who love food can sample some of the best varieties of risotto in Sessame, in the region of Piedmont, on the first weekend of May.
 This is the perfect occasion to learn more about this dish, which hails from the 13th century.

-- Festa dei Serpari in Cocullo, Abruzzo: the snake handlers’ procession is held in honor of the the patron saint of the town, Saint Dominic.
+- Festa dei Serpari in Cocullo, Abruzzo: the snake handlers’ procession is held in honor of the patron saint of the town, Saint Dominic.
 The statue of the saint is carried around town covered in live snakes.

 - Sposalizio dell’Albero a Vetralla, Lazio: during the festival, which finds its origins in the Middle Ages, when it had the aim of confirming the ownership of the town of Vetralla over the surrounding woods, two trees are “dressed” as bride and groom and are joined in marriage, surrounded by flower compositions made of primroses and violets offered by horsemen.
 At the end of the ceremony, food and trees to plant are offered to all participants.

 - Sagra del Pesce in Camogli, Liguria: for food lovers, the fish festival in Camogli is a great event to go to.
 The festival is celebrated in honor of Saint Fortunato, the patron saint of the village’s fishermen.
 The festival, which takes place on the second weekend of May, begins with fireworks and a bonfire competition.
-On the Sunday, fresh fried fish is offered to all.
+On Sunday, fresh fried fish is offered to all.

-- Mostra del Chianti a Montespertoli, Toscana: if you love wine and are in Italy at the end of May, you should take a look at the Mostra del Chianti, which gives the opportunity to sample some of the best wine productions of the area.
+- Mostra del Chianti a Montespertoli, Toscana: if you love wine and are in Italy at the end of May, you should take a look at the Mostra del Chianti, which gives the opportunity to sample some of the best wine productions in the area.